-They could be in a good environment sound-wise, but still, they'll start holding their ear on a climactic point of the track because that's just what they were used to doing when the sound around them got too loud.
+They could be in a good environment sound-wise, but still, they'll start holding their ear on a pivotal point of the track because that's just what they were used to doing when the sound around them got too loud.

 But as I said, this ear-holding business often happens for high notes, so I can imagine a singer faking it on a high note would make themselves look more passionate and talented (at least in their opinion).

 The earpiece could malfunction completely, or it could just not be loud enough, which would force the singer to hold it closer to their ear.
 It could be loose and about to fall out, also causing the singer to hold their ear.

-At the end of the day, the singer can either rely on the monitors or just rely on their hands to hear what they want to hear.
-As long as it works for them.
+At the end of the day, the singer can either rely on the monitors or just rely on their hands to hear what they want to hear as long as it works for them.

 Related Post: Best In-Ear Monitors For Singers

 It's really up to the singer, but it often beats holding your ear when you can do as you please with a handy monitor doing the work for you.

 If you're a singer that would benefit from in-ear monitors, you will easily be able to find them for around 100 bucks.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.